Solution of the dark matter riddle within standard model physics: From black holes, galaxies and clusters to cosmology: The standard model and its zero point energy

 \subsection{Zero point energy as the dark energy}

 As a first step to give zero point energy a more prominent role, we identify the ZPE density of the quantum fields with the sought cosmic dark energy.
-In doing so, we follow our teacher Tini Veltman \cite{veltman1975cosmology} at the University of Utrecht, who cites Andrei Linde \cite{linde1974lee} and Joseph Dreitlein \cite{dreitlein1974broken}, and our colleague Sander Bais with coauthor Robert Russell \cite{bais1975magnetic}.
-The idea itself goes back to Yakov Zeldovich\cite{zel1967cosmological,zel1968cosmological}.
-The ZPE density is non-zero, having the ``renormalized'' (physical) value of 70\% of the critical cosmic mass density $\rho_c=9\,10^{-30}\gr/\cm^3$, not the ``bare'' (unphysical) one which is 123 orders of magnitude too large -- but see section \ref{inflation} for a fresh view in this regard.
+In doing so, we follow our teacher Tini Veltman \citep{veltman1975cosmology} at the University of Utrecht, who cites Andrei Linde \citep{linde1974lee} and Joseph Dreitlein \citep{dreitlein1974broken}, and our colleague Sander Bais with coauthor Robert Russell \citep{bais1975magnetic}.
+The idea itself goes back to Yakov Zeldovich \citep{zel1967cosmological,zel1968cosmological}.
+The ZPE density is non-zero, having the ``renormalized'' (physical) value of 70\% of the critical cosmic mass density $\rho_c\simeq9\,10^{-30}\gr/\cm^3$, not the ``bare'' (unphysical) one which is 123 orders of magnitude too large -- but see section \ref{inflation} for a fresh view.

 In making this step, we explain -- by default -- the dark energy.
 Its merit is that the case is based on known physics and that we can postulate that the sought dark matter originates as a specific part of the very same ZPE.
+In section \ref{inflation} we argue that the present small value of the cosmological constant is a dynamical effect, not due to fine-tuning.